 "Why are you just sitting there, Rin?"

-I looked at the scoreboard, and sure enough, there were only two minutes left until the end of the game.
-Lanchester was tied with Dreadnaught, each school with one point.
+I looked at the scoreboard, there were only two minutes left until the end of the game.
+Lanchester was tied one-one with Dreadnaught.

 It was now or never.

 A slow, wicked grin spread unto Charley's face as if she read my thoughts.
-I hurried down the bleachers and then stood on the sidelines with the coach.
-He didn't even spare me a glance as his eyes were buried deep into the game.
 No one tried to stop me as I made my way to the center of the field.
 No one noticed me.
-Everyone's eyes were focused on the player and the ball.
+Everyone's eyes were focused on the game.

-I took out the megaphone I had stolen from the coach, and shouted loud and clear into it:
+I took out a megaphone I'd stolen from the coach, and shouted loud and clear into it:

-He was just about to kick the ball, but paused and turned back to stare at me in confusion.
-And in that second, one of the players from Dreadnaught stole the ball, passed it to his teammate, took off running the other direction with lightning speed, scored the winning goal, and ended the game.
+One of the players—a senior with caramel hair—who was just about to aim the ball into the net, paused and turned back to stare at me in confusion.
+In that precious second, one of the players from Dreadnaught stole the ball, took off running the other direction with lightning speed, and scored the winning goal.

-But my face dropped instantly as soon as I saw the soccer player stalking towards me in fury.
+But my smile dropped instantly as soon as I saw a soccer player stalking towards me in fury.
 His cheeks were red with rage, and I was pretty sure I saw little puffs of smoke coming out of his ears.

-"What," he started, with his teeth clenched, "do you think you're doing."
+"What," he started, his teeth clenched, "do you think you're doing?"

-It took a second for me to answer because he marched up so close to me without a second thought.
-The guy was drenched in sweat had dirt lines all over his face, hands and legs.
-The only visible thing that stood so bright from the rest of him, were his piercing light blue eyes the color of the sky—which were, unfortunately, narrowed into pinpricks at this moment, with a murderous glaze in them.
+It took a second for me to answer because he had stopped very close to my face.
+The guy was drenched in sweat, had dirt lines all over his face, hands and legs.
+The only things visible were his piercing eyes, the color of the light blue sky—which held, currently, a murderous glaze in them.

-Beside me, Charley snickered but quickly clamped her mouth shut when the guy snapped his death-staring glare at her.
+Beside me, Charley snickered but quickly clamped her mouth shut when the guy aimed his death-like glare towards her.
 He turned back to me, and stepped closer, nostrils flaring.

 "Cut the act.
 I know who you are."

-The guy only glared even more.
+He didn't look very impressed with my response.
 "Your brother tells me a lot about you.
-This may be some kind of joke to you, but it's very important to the team and the school.
-We want that award.
+This may be some kind of—joke to you, but it's very important to the team and to the school.
+We want the MA award.
 Most of the players on the team will be graduating this year, and we want that award as our last memory of this school.
 And I intend to work every ounce of my body to lead this team into victory until we win it.
-And I don't need some wannabe junior prankster to ruin it for us.
-So stay out of our games and mind your own business.
-Prank any other team in this school—prank Dreadnaught, why don't you!
-Anybody but us.
-Understand?"
+And I don't need some wannabe junior prankster to ruin all our hard work—"

-"Oh, sorry, a dare," he sneered, and spat the word out as if there was poison in it.
+"Oh, sorry, a dare," he sneered mockingly.
 "That makes such a big difference when I report you to Principal Bentley, doesn't it?
 Aren't you a little old to play stupid games?"

-I wanted to say it wasn't stupid, but I didn't have any points to back me up if he asked me how it wasn't stupid.
-I liked doing dares because I liked feeling strong and brave and invincible.
-I liked the adrenaline rush.
-No one but a fellow daredevil could ever understand how I felt and I didn't want to give this guy another reason to call me childish.
+I wanted to say that it wasn't stupid.
+Dares made you feel strong and brave and invincible.
+No one but a fellow daredevil could ever understand the exhilarating thrill of adrenaline and I didn't want to give this guy another reason to call me childish.

 So instead, I said, "Aren't you a little old to snitch?"

 He snorted.
-"Is that what you call it?
-Snitching?
-Man, how old are you, really?"
+"Is that what you call it—snitching?
+Seriously, how old are you, really?"